pkutaj/pkutaj.github.io/_posts/2020-02-10-KATA-JS-swap-array-items.md

 ---
 layout: post
-title: KATA > JS > swap array items
+title: KATA > JavaScript > swap array items
 ---
 ## the case
 * the question is, how to swap the items of array. for example: